-Unopened canisters should have a minimum of 12 months shelf life from the date of manufacture.
+Unopened canisters should have a minimum 12-month shelf life from the date of manufacture.
+Supplier must indicate storage and transport temperature conditions.
+Do not store above 30 °C is preferred.

-Supplier should indicate shelf life of opened canister e.g., Use within 4 weeks after opening, keep in original container, do not store above 30°C; protect from direct sunlight, protect from moisture.
+Supplier should indicate shelf life of opened canister e.g., Use within 4 weeks after opening, keep in original container, Do not store above 30°C; protect from direct sunlight, protect from moisture.

-Supplier should indicate instruction for use for reconstituted milk: Use within 2hrs if at room temperature or 24 hours if stored in the refrigerator.
+Supplier should indicate instruction for use for reconstituted milk: Use within 2hrs if at room temperature or 24 hours if stored in the refrigerator